simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Aug 05 2025 1553 UTC.
+The largest was at Aug 06 2025 1702 UTC.

-Radio Blackout Forecast for Aug 06-Aug 08 2025
+Radio Blackout Forecast for Aug 07-Aug 09 2025

-              Aug 06        Aug 07        Aug 08
+              Aug 07        Aug 08        Aug 09
-R1-R2           50%           50%           50%
+R1-R2           55%           55%           55%
 R3 or greater   10%           10%           10%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts, and a slight chance for R3 (Strong) or greater radio blackouts all three days.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for R3 (Strong) or greater radio blackouts all three days.

 ```